drivendataorg/cookiecutter-data-science/README.md

 ### Requirements to use the cookiecutter template:
 -----------
  - Python 2.7 or 3.5+
- - [Cookiecutter Python package](http://cookiecutter.readthedocs.org/en/latest/installation.html) >= 1.4.0: This can be installed with pip by or conda depending on how you manage your Python packages:
+ - [Cookiecutter Python package](http://cookiecutter.readthedocs.org/en/latest/installation.html) >= 1.4.0: This can be installed with pip or conda depending on how you manage your Python packages:

 ``` bash
 $ pip install cookiecutter